Growing up in Malaysia, I remember Chicken Chop being on the menu on all “Western Food” hawker food carts. It was one of my favorite “Western” dishes.

 - Oil for frying

-In a small saucepan, melt the butter over medium heat.
-Add onion.
+- In a small saucepan, melt the butter over medium heat.
+Add onion and mushrooms.
 Saute until onions are soft (approx 2 mins)